Spring 2026 John Jay College

 • No Extensions: Extra credit deadlines cannot be extended under any circumstances.

-• No Retroactive Credit: Missed or expired extra credit opportunities cannot be completed or submitted later.
+• No Retroactive Credit: Missed or expired extra credit opportunities cannot be submitted later.

 Responsibilities & Policies